dandeliondeathray/niancat-haskell/README.md

 ## Development

 1. Open the `niancat-haskell` in a VS Code Remote Development environment.
-   It will download the entire world, so go grab a coffee and a good book and check back every now and then.
+   It will download a pretty large Docker image, so go grab a coffee and a good book and check back every now and then.

-1. Once it's loaded, see if formatting seems to work.
-If not, you might have to run `stack build hindent stylish-haskell` and/or `stack install hindent stylish-haskell`.
+1. Once it's loaded, open a Haskell file and hover something to initialize the Haskell extension.

-1. If auto-complete seems to be totally broken, or if you get error messages about Intero crashing when you hover stuff, try `stack build intero` and/or `stack install intero`.
+   This starts another round of downloading the world.
+You didn't finish your book already, did you?

-1. Once you're happy with the tooling, you'll have use for these commands:
+1. Once tooling is set up, you'll have use for these commands:

    - `stack build --file-watch --test` - build project and run all tests, and do it again if anything changes.